Discipline and the Cane

 Safety Considerations

-Any single stroke that immediately produces marks or breaks the skin is too hard for fetish purposes and ceases a fet-activity but simple abuse.
+Any single stroke that immediately produces marks or breaks the skin is too hard for fetish purposes and ceases to be a fet-activity but simple abuse.
 Administering any caning is a matter of some precision, the attainment of which is generally a matter of practice.
 Administered fetish caning with a minimum of real force to be effective.

 Caning of any type in all but the judicial form should be limited to a maximum of ten strokes.
 If planning on more strokes, it is recommended to use a fetish crop instead, although a maximum of 24 should be observed.
-More than that is invariable simply abusive, and the pain will overtake the endorphin production resulting in a negative experience.
+More than that is, invariable, simply abusive, and the pain will overtake the endorphin production, resulting in a negative experience.

 Shame and Cane